kubernetes/kops/docs/getting_started/production.md

 ## Networking

-The default networking of _kops_, kubenet, is **not** recommended for production.
+The default networking of kOps, kubenet, is **not** recommended for production.
 Most importantly, it does not support network policies, nor does it support internal networking.

 Read through the [networking page](../networking.md) and choose a stable CNI.